Apryse — Document SDK Platform, Formerly PDFTron

 |---|---|

-| Primary Delivery | SDKs, pre-built components, end-user SaaS |
+| Primary delivery | SDKs, pre-built components, end-user SaaS |

-| Core Operations | Generate, convert, view, edit, annotate, redact, sign |
+| Core operations | Generate, convert, view, edit, annotate, redact, sign |

-| Server Dependencies | None required (self-contained processing) |
+| Server dependencies | None required (self-contained processing) |

-| Platform Support | Web, mobile, desktop, Linux (Scanbot SDK, Winter 2026) |
+| Platform support | Web, mobile, desktop, Linux (Scanbot SDK, Winter 2026) |

-| File Type Support | PDF, DOCX, and wide variety of additional formats |
+| File type support | PDF, DOCX, EML, MSG (Spring 2026), and additional formats |

 | Integrations | Salesforce, Appian, and others |